Smithsonian Channel: Carriage

 Originally only offered in high definition, the Smithsonian Channel HD began airing on DirecTV's new HD lineup on September 26, 2007.
 Dish Network had originally added the HD channel on May 12, 2008, until February 1, 2009, when Dish dropped it.
 Then on December 11, 2015, Dish began to offer the channel again.
 In 2010, Smithsonian Networks entered into an agreement with Comcast for broadcast of the channel on its Xfinity service until 2020.

 Smithsonian Networks is also available on Charter Communications in high definition and standard definition and on Verizon FiOS, Mediacom, and CenturyLink's Prism as part of their Premium and Preferred packages.

+The Smithsonian Channel is available on Pluto TV (free streaming service also operated by Paramount) as "Smithsonian Channel Selects", however it is geoblocked from any location outside the USA.

 Since 2015, Cox Communications added the channel on at least a few of their systems.

 Since 2016, the channel was launched in Singapore on Starhub TV.
 It started broadcasting in Indonesia on Vidio App, Nexmedia and First Media in 2019.

 In addition, full episodes and clips are available on devices such as the iPad, Android as well as streaming media devices such as Roku and Apple TV.

 In December 2018, HD test transmissions for the Smithsonian Channel were broadcast on the Astra 2G satellite used by the UK's Sky platform.
 The channel launched on 12 February 2019 on all major UK platforms.

 On July 20, 2019, DirecTV and AT&T U-verse removed it from their lineup due to a carriage dispute with CBS Corporation.
 Carriage was restored on August 8, 2019.
-On August 1, 2022, DirecTV, U-verse TV, and DirecTV Stream removed it again from their lineup due to a carriage dispute with Paramount Global.